 Coming up to the majors at the age of 20 in 1934, Paul won 19 games and Dizzy, who had been with the team for a few years, had 30 victories.
 He pitched a no-hitter that year.
 The team won the 1934 World Series, with Paul winning Game 3 and Game 6 of the Series.

 Paul again won 19 games in 1935, as the Cardinals won 96 games, good for second place.

 That was basically the end, though, because he injured his arm in 1936.
 Paul felt that he had tried to come back too quickly after holding out (with brother Dizzy) in spring training.
 Over the next four years, he pitched a few games with the Cards, but won no more than 5 games in any one year.

-In the minors with Houston in 1942 he was 19-8.
+In the minors with the Houston Buffs in 1942 he was 19-8.
 He was almost the oldest player on a team whose average age was 24.7.

 Notable Achievements

 - 15 Wins Seasons: 2 (1934 & 1935)

 - 200 Innings Pitched Seasons: 2 (1934 & 1935)

 - Won a World Series with the St. Louis Cardinals in 1934